Myron Michailidis: Cultural and Conference Center of Crete (2019-)

-In February 2019, Myron Michailidis has been appointed as the first Artistic Director of the newly built Cultural and Conference Center of Crete (CCCC), in Heraklion, Greece, a position he holds in parallel to his current position of Generalmusikdirektor (GMD) at the Theater Erfurt.
+In February 2019, Myron Michailidis has been appointed as the first Artistic Director of the newly built Cultural and Conference Center of Crete (CCCC), in Heraklion, Greece, a position he initially held in parallel to his position of Generalmusikdirektor (GMD) at the Theater Erfurt.
 For its historical inaugural concert, Michailidis has conducted the Greek Radio Symphony Orchestra ERT in works of Markopoulos, Theodorakis, Rossini, Massenet and Tchaikovsky, all inspired by the Cretan or Mediterranean tradition.

-Michailidis pursues in Crete his collaborations with internationally renowned artists such as Cyprien Katsaris, Diana Tishchenko or Andonis Foniadakis (contemporary ballet Burning Water).
+Michailidis pursues his collaborations in Crete with internationally acclaimed artists, including Cyprien Katsaris, Diana Tishchenko, Andonis Foniadakis (choreographer of the contemporary ballet Burning Water) and Maria Farantouri.
+In November 2023, he accompanies the Greek diva at the piano for a unique recital featuring works by composers Manos Hadjidakis and Mikis Theodorakis.

 In November 2021, he produced in collaboration with the Teatro Grattacielo of New York and conducted Mozart's Idomeneo, the first opera performance in full stage and music form ever given in Crete.
 It was also the first time since its creation that Mozart's Opera, whose libretto sets the action in Crete, was given on the island.
-For season 2022-2023, two other new productions have been proposed in full stage and music form for the first time in Crete, Bizet's Carmen and Verdi's Otello, the latter being co-produced and conducted in parallel by Michailidis at the Rijeka Croatian National Theatre.
-During this season, in February 2023, Michailidis has also triumphed at the CCCC in the world premiere's creation Eleftherios Venizelos, a contemporary opera based on the life of the Greek prominent statesman Eleftherios Venizelos, "The Maker of Modern Greece", written by Greek composer Dimitris Maramis and staged by Theater Erfurt's director Guy Montavon.
+For the following seasons, other new productions have been presented in full stage and music forms for the first time in Crete (all by Michailidis conducting the Athens Philharmonia Orchestra): Verdi's Otello (2022, co-produced by the Rijeka Croatian National Theatre) and Rigoletto (2023), Bizet's Carmen (2023, co-produced by the Teatro Grattacielo of New York), Donizetti's L'elisir d'amore (2024), Mascagni’s Cavalleria rusticana (2024, in collaboration with the Mascagni Festival of Livorno), Puccini’s Tosca (2025, co-produced by the Rijeka Croatian National Theatre).
+In February 2023, Michailidis has also triumphed at the CCCC in the world premiere's creation Eleftherios Venizelos, a contemporary opera based on the life of the Greek prominent statesman Eleftherios Venizelos, "The Maker of Modern Greece", opera written by Greek composer Dimitris Maramis and staged by Theater Erfurt's director Guy Montavon.

+During summer 2023, Michailidis conducted Karl Orff's Carmina Burana in the hall of the CCCC and then at the open-air festival of Giortes Rokkas, Crete an event that took place within the archaeological site of Rokka and in front of an audience of more than 5,000 people.
+In November 2024, as part of the celebrations marking the 200th anniversary Beethoven’s Symphony No. 9 in D minor, Op.
+125, Michailidis conducted the composer’s emblematic masterpiece in a historic concert, presenting the work for the very first time in Crete.